Edit Content

 These functions are monitored by biofeedback devices and presented to the patient in the form of visual signals like blinking lights or pictures on a computer screen.
 For instance, if you see your heart rate as a blinking light on your screen, a blinking light means you need to practice stress-relief techniques to reduce your heart rate.
 If you practice relaxation exercises, as you do so, the blinking light or image will slow down as you practice self-control.

-Treating Withdrawal Symptoms and Beyond
+Treating Withdrawal Symptoms & Beyond

 • Biofeedback therapy can also be used to treat substance abuse withdrawal symptoms.